ATSpectrograph Recovery¶

 Procedure Steps¶

 The procedure will require the user to open the AuxTel EUI, to use telnet commands to directly command the ATSpectrograph cRIO, and to use the script queue.
+Exercise these steps with extreme caution.

 A healthy status in ATSpectrograph will look as the following screenshot, in which the linear stage, grating and filter wheels are homed/initialized, and the linear stage position is 67mm.

-ATSpectrograph EUI healthy status.¶
+ATSpectrograph EUI healthy status¶

 After a fault in the ATSpectrograh, you may see that one of the status lights on the left-hand side of the EUI is red, such as the FWTimeOutErr light indicating that the filter wheel did not reach it’s commanded position.